hleveillegauvin/CodingClub/README.md

   * `sortcount` tabulates the results.

-Determining the most common rhythmic pattern spanning a single measure is a bit unnatural.
+Determining the most common rhythmic pattern spanning a single measure is a bit unmusical.
 Perhaps a more interesting query would be to compare rhythmic patterns spanning musical phrases.
 In Humdrum, phrases are identified using `{ }`.
 Currently, phrase markings were deleted from our `**recip` spine.
 We can change that by modifying our original query:

     humsed '/^[^=]/s/[^0-9.r }{]//g; s/^$/./' nova001.krn | sed 's/\*\*kern/**recip/'